thedude0606/options_copy_TB/PROGRESS.md

   - Technical Indicators tab with interactive charts
   - Greeks Analysis tab with 3D visualizations
   - Main application layout integrating all components
+- **Bug Fixes**: Fixed critical issues in the codebase:
+  - Resolved datetime handling error ("Can only use .dt accessor with datetimelike values")
+  - Implemented consistent handling of 'daysToExpiration' column across multiple components
+  - Added robust type checking for timedelta objects to prevent accessor errors

 ## Current Work in Progress

 - Integrating the existing real-time data streaming functionality with the new components
 - Finalizing the UI components and ensuring they work together seamlessly
-- Implementing error handling and edge cases
 - Testing the platform with real data
+- Enhancing error handling for edge cases

 ## Known Issues/Challenges